Lion Den logo

 In the Field

 Kevin in the field, with cameraThe only way to do this well is a open secret among naturalists . . . get out in the field and practice.
-As a toddler, my son Luke loved learning to identify birds at our backyard feeder.
-When asked how he remembered them all, he always smiled and said, "practice, practice, practice!"
+As a toddler, my youngest son loved learning to identify birds at our backyard feeder.
+When asked how he remembered them all, he always smiled and said, “practice, practice, practice!”

 So the best way to learn anatomy is to simply keep looking for structures.
 Try to enjoy it . . . sort of like a bird-watching hike or a game drive on safari in Africa.
 Just by doing it, you are learning.
 The remembering will come easily if you've been "out in the field" enough.